The BA program in Russian trains students in both written and spoken Russian and in Russian civilization, culture, and literature.

-Studying Russian in Iowa's Department of Asian & Slavic Languages and Literatures give students the opportunity to learn about all aspects of Slavic culture while learning the Russian language.
+You will be taking courses from experienced teachers, most of whom are native speakers of Russian.
+Studying Russian in Iowa's Department of Asian and Slavic Languages and Literature gives students the opportunity to learn about all aspects of Slavic culture while learning the Russian language.

-Course work for the Bachelor of Arts (BA) degree in Russian includes:
+Course work for the BA degree in Russian includes:

 - Beginning Composition and Conversation I or II